shameer/Culturia/doc/opencog-overview.md

 use the ressources of the future” [https://www.youtube.com/watch?v=gTAghAJcO1o](The Future doesn't have to be incremental)]

-CogPrime is designed toward human-relevant goals and environment.
-I is also expected to have a particular set of intellectual strengths and weaknesses different from that of humans.

 ### Key Claims

-This is a list of claims that the reader must accept to validate that CogPrime approach to AGI is a viable one.
+This is a list of claims that the reader must accept to validate that OpenCog approach to AGI is a viable one.

 An AGI system must:

-- Use much of its resources
+- Use much of its *resources*
-- Represent different kind of knowledge via different kinds of memory: declarative, procedural, episodic, sensory, intentional, attentional.
+- Represent different kind of knowledge via different kinds of *cognitive memory*:
+  - declarative
+  - procedural
+  - episodic
+  - sensory
+  - intentional
+  - attentional
-- Use cognitive synergy between different cognitive process to overcome processing bottlenecks.
+- Use *cognitive synergy* between different cognitive process to overcome processing bottlenecks.
 This means that cognitive processus must be able to understand and use the memory of each other.
 - have a global, local and *glocal* memory
 - have sensory data and motoric affordances that roughly emulate those available to humans.
 - must grow/evolve up along a path roughly comparable to that followed by human children.
 It is not human intelligence man, it learns human intelligence.
-- learning must happend using a mix of spontaneous learning and explicit instricution:
+- learning must happend using a mix of spontaneous learning and explicit
+  instricution:
    - imitation
    - reinforcement and correction
    - linguistic and nonlinguistic instruction
 - learn human language via built-in NLP facility that can be improved based on experiences.
-NLP facility is both rules and statistic based
+NLP facility must be both rule and statistic based.
 - recognize and represent large-scale pattern in itself called the *cognitive equation* [reference: Chaotic Logic.
 Plenum, 1994.
 BibTeX [Goe94]].
 - upon sustained interaction with an environment in pursuit of goals emerge internal knowledge network, including but not limited to:
    - *hierarchical network: representing both a spatiotemporal hierarchy and an